Calculating the ROI of Water Use in Buildings

 Key ROI Factors for Water Reuse Projects

-For many large buildings, onsite water reuse can save six figures annually.
+For many large buildings (>100,000 sq ft), onsite water reuse can save five to six figures annually.
 The exact amount depends on several factors:

 The more water that’s used in the building routinely, the more savings a water reuse system will provide.

 In general, larger buildings use more water and thus generate more savings with a water reuse system.
-San Francisco’s onsite water reuse mandate applies to development projects of 100,000 gross square feet or greater; often smaller buildings can see significant savings as well.
+San Francisco’s onsite water reuse mandate applies to development projects of 100,000 gross square feet or greater.

-Certain properties see particularly high ROI with water reuse.
+Certain property types see particularly high ROI with water reuse.
 Ideal candidates include:

 New construction is the best fit for onsite water reuse systems.
 It maximizes the ability to reduce upfront water and sewer impact since it’s easier to install the necessary reclaimed water pipes during construction rather than after.

 It is possible to retrofit buildings to accommodate water reuse systems, but the ROI is usually less than for new construction.
+The biggest consideration here is the need to replumb the building to account for purple pipes.
 Generally, the size and scope of the project determine whether there will be sufficient ROI to justify the retrofit.
 Some existing buildings can see financial benefits from retrofitting, especially if the reclaimed water is used in cooling towers and irrigation.